 - TWOFOUR54 - for media companies

-- Abu Dhabi Global Market – for financial firms and companies
+- Abu Dhabi Global Market - for financial companies and companies

 Free zone company formation in UAE

-Free zones are home to a diversified range of companies from different industries, and these companies must conduct their activities within the geographical limits their designated free zones.
+Free zones are home to a diversified range of companies from different industries, and these companies must conduct their activities within the geographical limits of the designated free zones.
 Meetings, however, can be made outside of these areas.

 Investors enjoy numerous benefits exclusive to free zones such as: